Distributional Inverse Reinforcement Learning: Experiment

 \subsection{Mouse Spontaneous Behavior}

-We apply our framework to a neuroscience dataset in which mice freely explore an arena without explicit rewards \citep{Markowitz2023-mn}.
+We apply our framework to a neuroscience dataset in which mice freely explore an arena without explicit rewards \citep{markowitz2023spontaneous}.
 Behavior was recorded using a depth camera, and the raw trajectories were converted into sequences of discrete syllables (e.g., grooming, sniffing).
 We model these trajectories with an MDP, treating each syllable as a state and the next syllable as the action, yielding ten states and ten actions.
 In total, we analyzed 159 such state-action sequences.
 The dataset also includes a time-aligned one-dimensional trace of dopamine fluctuations from the dorsolateral striatum.
-Prior work \citep{Markowitz2023-mn} showed that using dopamine as a reward enabled a simulated RL agent to reproduce observed transitions, suggesting IRL should recover a reward pattern resembling dopamine.
+Prior work \citep{markowitz2023spontaneous} showed that using dopamine as a reward enabled a simulated RL agent to reproduce observed transitions, suggesting IRL should recover a reward pattern resembling dopamine.
 Since dopamine varies even within the same state-action pair, the prior study used only its mean for simplicity.
 Here, we compare rewards learned under deterministic vs. distributional assumptions to assess how well they capture both the mean and the full distribution of dopamine signals.

-We use both Azzalini’s skew-normal distribution (denoted ``S-'') and the symmetric Gaussian as reward models for both DistIRL and BIRL.
+We use both Azzalini's skew-normal distribution (denoted ``S-'') and the symmetric Gaussian as reward models for both DistIRL and BIRL.
 Fig.~\ref{fig:da_dist}A) and B) show two example state-action pairs, illustrating the true dopamine fluctuation distribution alongside the estimated reward distributions from four methods.
+The assumption of a parameterized reward distribution is motivated by prior findings in computational neuroscience: dopamine-related reward signals in rodents are well known to exhibit asymmetric, left-skewed variability.
+For this reason, we chose a skew-normal family, which captures exactly this type of asymmetric structure while remaining interpretable.
 For each case, we display both the probability density function and the CDF, along with the corresponding means.
 Deterministic rewards (Det) are shown as pink dashed lines in the density plots.
 Among all methods, S-DistIRL most accurately recovers the shape of the dopamine distribution, which is often right-skewed and multimodal.
 Its estimated mean also closely matches both the true mean and the deterministic estimate.

 We also quantify the similarity between estimated rewards and actual dopamine distributions.
 In Fig.~\ref{fig:da_skew_compare}A), we report the correlation between the mean of dopamine fluctuations and the mean of the estimated reward across all mice and trajectories.
 Deterministic reward models yield moderate correlation, while DistIRL improves upon this, with S-DistIRL achieving the highest correlation overall.
 This finding indicates that incorporating full reward distributions, using suitable skewed distributional models, is essential for IRL to capture biologically meaningful reward signals.
 Fig.~\ref{fig:da_skew_compare}B) shows that, compared to BIRL, S-DistIRL also achieves a lower Wasserstein-1 distance between the estimated reward distribution and the actual dopamine distribution, indicating better alignment of the shape.
 Taken together, both qualitative examples and quantitative metrics support that modeling skewed reward distributions significantly enhances the ability to track dopamine fluctuations.